Energy. Society’s lifeblood; affecting how we live, work and play

 Bikes to Driverless Cars, Cities on the Move

-Ford's CEO Mark Fields sums it up from the private sector perspective: When you look at the traditional business of selling cars and trucks, around the world all the automakers combined it’s about a $2.3 trillion business...If you open that lens up to transportation services — mass transit, ride hailing, ride-sharing [and] those kinds of things — it’s like a $5.4 trillion business.
-We, as well as our competitors, get like zero of that [business] today.
+The traditional automotive industry is about a $2.3 trillion business.
+But if you open up that lens to the entire transportation services industry — mass transit, ride hailing, ride-sharing [and] those kinds of things — the market jumps to a $5.4 trillion business.
 We will start our conversation by asking our experts about how their product/service fit within this $5.4 trillion space.

 - Patrick Halligan, Lyft